gh-xd/gh-xd.github.io/_pages/about.md

   - /about.html
 ---

-I gained my bachelor degree in mechanical engineering in 2010 and my first M.Sc. degree in mechanical engineering with specialization of logistics, in Tongji-University in 2013.
+I gained my bachelor degree in mechanical engineering in 2010 and my first M.Sc. degree in mechanical engineering with specialization in logistics, in Tongji-University in 2013.
 I worked as junior project manager in pilot hall at SAIC Volkswagen between 2013 and 2015.
 Since 2015, I have been studying technology management in University of Stuttgart and gained my second M.Sc. degree in 2019.
 From 2019/11 to 2022/04, I worked as academic staff in the IAT of University of Stuttgart at Digital Engineering team of Fraunhofer IAO.

 ---

 # Research

-Research interests are Modeling and Simulation, Model-based Systems Engineering (MBSE), Digital Twin, CPS, Numerical Solvers, AI for Science, AI technologies, etc.
+Research interests are Modeling and Simulation, Hybrid Twin/Digital Twin, Numerical Solvers, Model-based Systems Engineering (MBSE), AI for Science, etc.

 ### - *ModelSolver (2022)*

 ModelSolver is a <u>personal project</u> due to personal interests.
-It can model multiphysics system from bond graph and solves system of ODEs derived from the graph.
+It can model multi-domain system from bond graph and solves system of ODEs derived from the graph.
 The main goal is to explore the meta-model approach for system-level simulation towards MBSE approach.

 ![bgms](sysmodel.png)